 Why is there a fee on holds but MyBookBag is free?

 The MyBookBag service is free as your librarians will select books that are in their library branch only.
-Regular holds on selected books will incur a $1 fee as this helps to cover the cost to courier around the district from other library locations (note this service is free for Junior and Senior library members).
+Regular holds on selected books will incur a $1 fee to help cover the cost to courier items around the district from other library locations (note this service is free for Junior and Senior library members).